XmYx/deforum-studio/README.md

 ## Ad-hoc testing

 For ad-hoc validation of miscellaneous functionality, you can directly run the test-* scripts under `./tests`.
-TODO: these should probably converted to integration tests with clear expected outputs.
+(TODO: these should probably converted to integration tests with clear expected outputs.
+Alternatively we can recast these scripts as "examples" of how to use the lib.)

 ## End-to-end testing